ralupopa/EXAMPLES-CSharp-Standalone-AltTrashCat/setup_allure.md

 `alure-results` will be the output folder for tests execution; because of NUnit.Allure adapter this output will be in format useful for Allure to interpret and use further when creating the HTML report.

-`allure-report` will be the outut folder for HTML report served by allure.
+`allure-report` will be the output folder for HTML report served by allure.

 # 5. Create `allureConfig.json` at same level with < TestProjectName>.dll